google/neuroglancer/src/neuroglancer/datasource/precomputed/README.md

   - `"resolution"`: 3-element array `[x, y, z]` of numeric values specifying the x, y, and z dimensions of a voxel in nanometers.
 The x, y, and z `"resolution"` values must not decrease as the index into the `"scales"` array increases.
-  - `"voxel_offset"`: 3-element array `[x, y, z]` of integer values specifying a translation in voxels of the origin of the data relative to the global coordinate frame.
-Typically this is `[0, 0, 0]`.
+  - `"voxel_offset"`: Optional.
+If specified, must be a 3-element array `[x, y, z]` of integer values specifying a translation in voxels of the origin of the data relative to the global coordinate frame.
+If not specified, defaults to `[0, 0, 0]`.
   - `"chunk_sizes"`: Array of 3-element `[x, y, z]` arrays of integers specifying the x, y, and z dimensions in voxels of each supported chunk size.
 Typically just a single chunk size will be specified as `[[x, y, z]]`.